 conf t ip multicast-routing ! interface fastethernet0/2 ip address 10.1.2.1 255.255.255.0 ip pim sparse-dense-mode ! interface fastethernet0/3 ip address 10.1.3.1 255.255.255.0 ip pim sparse-dense-mode ! router ospf 1 network 10.0.0.0 0.255.255.255 area 0

-Multicast-routing is required for the leafs to forward traffic between each other in a more scalable way.
-This also requires PIM to be enabled towards the Leafs so that the Spine can learn what multicast groups each Leaf expect traffic from.
+Multicast-routing is required for the leaves to forward traffic between each other in a more scalable way.
+This also requires PIM to be enabled towards the leaves so that the Spine can learn what multicast groups each Leaf expects traffic from.

 As you can see, Leaf2 and Leaf3 configuration is almost identical.
 There are lots of commands above, I’ll try to into more detail below, command descriptions are placed under the command boxes: